Cruising is a great way for women to see the world

 The length of a cruise can vary greatly.
 From weekend cruises, 5-, 7- or 10-day cruises, to multi-week cruises.
 There are riverboat cruises, small ships, large ships, and private yachts.
 Cruise ships travel to almost every continent in the world now.
 Your choices include the Caribbean, Asia, Europe, Africa, Australia, New Zealand, the U.S., and even cruises around the world.

-My family went on a 7-day European cruise when my sons were in high school.
+My third cruise was with my family many years later when my sons were in high school.
+We took a 7-day European cruise with MSC Cruises.
 We arrived in Barcelona a day early to try and deal with jet lag and stayed at an Airbnb.
 The next day we went to the cruise ship landing and boarded in the late afternoon.
 In the early evening, the ship set sail for Valencia.
 Additional stops along the cruise were in Tunis, Citaveccia, Genoa and Marseille.

 The most memorable stop (especially for my sons) was Citaveccia where we boarded a tour bus to Rome and spent the day exploring.
 They enjoyed touring the Vatican and standing in St. Peter’s Square.
 They really loved standing inside the Coliseum and looking out to the vast oval floor where gladiators fought and mock naval battles were held when the bottom level was flooded.
 Around the edges, crumbled rock and grass surfaces hinted at the seating where 80,000 people were able to gather.
 The Coliseum is about half the size of a modern football stadium.
 The ruins still reveal the alleyways below ground where the prisoners and gladiators waited before they went into the arena.